Tuttle Tactical Management Makes New Investment in iShares S&P 500 Value ETF (NYSEARCA:IVE)

 Tuttle Tactical Management purchased a new position in shares of iShares S&P 500 Value ETF (NYSEARCA:IVE) during the 4th quarter, Holdings Channel.com reports.
 The fund purchased 14,802 shares of the company’s stock, valued at approximately $1,895,000. iShares S&P 500 Value ETF comprises approximately 1.5% of Tuttle Tactical Management’s portfolio, making the stock its 12th biggest position.

-Several other hedge funds have also bought and sold shares of IVE.
-Capital Analysts LLC grew its holdings in shares of iShares S&P 500 Value ETF by 0.4% in the third quarter.
-Capital Analysts LLC now owns 22,158 shares of the company’s stock worth $2,492,000 after purchasing an additional 85 shares during the last quarter.
-Azimuth Capital Management LLC boosted its holdings in iShares S&P 500 Value ETF by 1.1% in the third quarter.
-Azimuth Capital Management LLC now owns 8,123 shares of the company’s stock valued at $913,000 after acquiring an additional 85 shares in the last quarter.
-Asset Dedication LLC boosted its holdings in iShares S&P 500 Value ETF by 5.2% in the third quarter.
-Asset Dedication LLC now owns 1,786 shares of the company’s stock valued at $199,000 after acquiring an additional 88 shares in the last quarter.
-AJ Wealth Strategies LLC boosted its holdings in iShares S&P 500 Value ETF by 0.7% in the third quarter.
-AJ Wealth Strategies LLC now owns 13,659 shares of the company’s stock valued at $1,536,000 after acquiring an additional 97 shares in the last quarter.
-Finally, Sontag Advisory LLC boosted its holdings in iShares S&P 500 Value ETF by 2.4% in the third quarter.
-Sontag Advisory LLC now owns 4,258 shares of the company’s stock valued at $479,000 after acquiring an additional 98 shares in the last quarter.
+Several other institutional investors have also recently modified their holdings of IVE.
+Envestnet Asset Management Inc. grew its holdings in shares of iShares S&P 500 Value ETF by 5.0% in the third quarter.
+Envestnet Asset Management Inc. now owns 6,531,705 shares of the company’s stock worth $734,490,000 after purchasing an additional 313,275 shares during the last quarter.
+Cambridge Investment Research Advisors Inc. boosted its holdings in iShares S&P 500 Value ETF by 107.8% in the third quarter.
+Cambridge Investment Research Advisors Inc. now owns 428,898 shares of the company’s stock valued at $48,230,000 after acquiring an additional 222,502 shares in the last quarter.
+Rehmann Capital Advisory Group boosted its holdings in iShares S&P 500 Value ETF by 663.2% in the third quarter.
+Rehmann Capital Advisory Group now owns 218,947 shares of the company’s stock valued at $24,621,000 after acquiring an additional 190,259 shares in the last quarter.
+Traynor Capital Management Inc. boosted its holdings in iShares S&P 500 Value ETF by 719.3% in the fourth quarter.
+Traynor Capital Management Inc. now owns 188,528 shares of the company’s stock valued at $24,135,000 after acquiring an additional 165,516 shares in the last quarter.
+Finally, Kestra Advisory Services LLC bought a new stake in shares of iShares S&P 500 Value ETF during the 3rd quarter valued at $12,168,000.

 iShares S&P 500 Value ETF (the Fund), formerly iShares S&P 500 Value Index Fund, is an exchange-traded fund (ETF).
 The Fund seeks investment results that correspond generally to the price and yield performance of the S&P 500 Value Index (the Index).
 The Index measures the performance of the large-capitalization value sector of the United States equity market and consists of those stocks in the S&P 500 exhibiting the strongest value characteristics.